Tenosynovitis (tendon sheath inflammation)

 Surgical intervention is not normally required to treat tenosynovitis.
 More conservative treatments are used at first.
 The most important of these is to rest the affected area.
 Once the symptoms have resolved, the patient should continue to avoid placing excessive strain on the affected tendon to prevent the inflammation recurring.

 If the inflammation was caused by a work-related activity, it may be useful to make modifications to the workplace and, for example, replace a regular computer mouse with an ergonomic version.
-Advice on making changes at work is available from experts in the fields of occupational therapy and occupational medicine.
+Advice on making workplace adjustments is available from experts in the fields of occupational therapy and occupational medicine.

 If these treatments don’t prove effective, the affected area may be injected with local anesthetics and cortisone to relieve the symptoms.
-In some cases, surgery may be considered.
+Occasionally, surgery is also considered.
 The procedure involves removing or cutting the affected tissue to allow the tendon to move freely again.

-You can find more detailed information, for example about treatment options for tenosynovitis, at gesundheitsinformation.de.
+You can find more detailed information about treatment options for tenosynovitis at gesundheitsinformation.de.

 - Lippert H. Lehrbuch Anatomie.
-Urban und Fischer: München 2003.
+München: Urban und Fischer 2003.

 - Niethard FU, Pfeil J, Biberthaler P. Duale Reihe Orthopädie und Unfallchirurgie.
 Thieme: Stuttgart 2014.